dmarshNAIT/dmarshNAIT.github.io/courses/comp1017/COMP1017_html.markdown

 			<li>Item 3</li>
 		</ol>
 		```
-		which would render a list like this:
+		which would render a list that looks like this:

 		<html>
 		<style type="text/css" media="screen">